 JUNE 21, 2012

 Take for example how Dreamweaver CS6 is helping web designers develop adaptive layouts for multi-device publishing.
 With these features, Adobe shows thought leadership and stays highly relevant in the Industry by enabling users to embrace principals around Responsive Web Design.
-That’s it.
-True mLearning a la Dreamweaver CS6.
-It is simply awesome. hope you are still with me.

 Do Learners on Mobile really know what they want in mLearning?